timonla/timonla.github.io/_posts/2020-10-10-diet-review.md

 Average daily calories consumed: **3625kcal**

-The daily costs have a big outlier with saturday.
+The daily costs have a big outlier with Saturday.
 While I have days with more expensive meals from time to time, or even dine out, extreme days like this don't happen on a weekly basis.